A loose guide for Neurodivergent learners and students

 Notes.
 PF, 2021

 • Educational social atmosphere matters ('Emotional contagion', for example) .
 This I firmly believe to be a part of an educational establishment / educators 'duty of care' and not to be simply left to the student, even in the midst of 'igniting individuation'.
 It is a community effort even for those who the educator disagrees with.
 There are multiple philosophies out there and yet more to be discovered.
 Everything is subject to change.
 We are moving past, with huge relief (!!) male dominating 'air of theory' now.
-A 'self directed' course, needs to be as it indicates - Self directed.

 • Get out of the studio and lecture rooms to shift the sticky heavy clinging atmosphere(s) and help move your nervous system back to a rest and digest state (parasympathetic) from potential fright and flight and demand(s) (sympathetic) mode (s).
 I personally love walking, follow breathing and tapping exercises and take time out (Artists need to have a life to create!) all of which help clear my head from continual wants and demands and boost my creativity.
 I am not creative in continually angry demanding overly questioning (you don't need to answer everyone’s requests/questions.
 You will already likely have enough) spaces due to filtering differences.
 I will notice someone brooding from meters away or chaos happening rooms even further away, which is draining.
 It is not selfish or 'unproductive' to take time to realign away from chaos- it is in fact vital in an era of less and less personal spacetime.
 While walking and breathing exercises may not work for you, consider what other things you enjoy and bring your energy back.
-Stimming, shaking, bouncing, reading a book alone, listening to music, sitting in the sun, films are also great for moving from the constant non-requested tension of others on us and our nervous system.
+Stimming, shaking, bouncing, reading a book alone, listening to music, sitting in the sun, films are also great for moving from the constant non-requested tension of others on us and our nervous systems.

-• Methods of debate are in themselves ableist.
+• Methods of debate can in themselves ableist.
 How many Neurodivergent Alexiythymic learners attempts at discussion are cut across?
 How many AAC users are able to debate in class?
 How many Dyslexic students have not only their writing but speech 'corrected' continually when patience is all that's needed?
 Education isn't meant to worsen your disabilities.
 Ever.
 Approach and method matter and that comes with a feeling and sense of being welcomed in community.

 • If you can’t find an appropriate course or educational establishment, consider creating your own course and/or curriculum and seeking out appropriate mentors.
 Seek out discussion groups and providers.
-More online provision is now available (Hybrid learning, is now more prevalent post-pandemic, for example).
+More online provision is now available (Hybrid learning, is now prevalent post-pandemic, for example).
 This can be a more trial-and-error approach at striking out in this direction but it can also be hugely rewarding and could be a lesser financial burden(s) on you.

 • You have every right to be creative on your terms.